 The EMTs showed up in minutes, strapped me to a gurney, and rolled me into the ambulance.
 I’d never been in an ambulance before.
 Now I was alone with these people trying to help me, still playing this farcical game of them asking me questions as simple as my name, and me being unable to respond.
 All I could get out was “Aaaaauuuaa.”

 You can’t imagine the frustration and fear and powerlessness and hopelessness of not even being able to say your own name.
 I did have the presence of mind to play charades with the EMT.
 I made the telephone sign by my ear and pointed to my ring finger.
 “Call … your husband?” the EMT guessed.
 I nodded frantically.
 “Ok, don’t worry, ma’am, we’ll get him.”

 I arrived at the hospital within minutes and was rolled into the ER.
 I was still wearing my costume, including my blue sparkly shoes.
 They stared up at me mockingly from the end of the gurney.
 My fake handcuffs were still stuffed in my pants pocket.
 (I can’t imagine what the nurses thought.)
 I suddenly felt quite stupid.
 Blood pressure, blood draws, questions asked, tears still rolling down my face.

 Then my husband was there.

 I liked when the neurologist asked me yes-or-no questions, because I could answer with a nod or a shake of the head.
-My friend Christy, who had also materialized, put her arm around my shoulders, prayed with me, talked to me … as I clung to her, desperate for anyone to assure me that I was not slowly dying.
+They did a whole bunch of things, while my friend Christy, who had also materialized, put her arm around my shoulders, prayed with me, talked to me … as I clung to her, desperate for anyone to assure me that I was not slowly dying.
 (She’s moving to the Czech Republic to be a missionary.
 I’d say she’s damn qualified.)